reachnaidu/D365FOOnboardingAgent/README.md

 Refer to Document 09: UAT Test Scripts.

-Run the "New Hire Onboarding" scenario to verify end-to-end connectivity across all systems.
+Run the "New User  Onboarding" scenario to verify end-to-end connectivity across all systems.

 ---